 You can also click on any of the trend charts to get a closer look, like this:

 Here you can see how this keyword has been doing every week for the last year.
 This is a big part of what makes this the best Pinterest keyword research tool.

 It’s a very useful tool, and definitely part of my Pin Inspector review.

-The Trend Analyzer tool is the one part of Pin Inspector that requires you to log into Pinterest through Pin Inspector.
+Note: The Trend Analyzer tool is the one part of Pin Inspector that requires you to log into Pinterest through Pin Inspector.
 Since Pin Inspector is not a Pinterest-approved partner (yet), I would recommend logging into your personal account, rather than your business/blog account, on the off chance that it raises a red flag with Pinterest.